TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 * Re: evaluation data preparation: `full < dedup `
 * Re: choice of training data preparation: inconclusive.

-If we look at the results purely from the training data preparation, we get the following:
+If we look at the results purely from the training data preparation and with paying no attention at the evaluation side of the experiment, we get the following:

 | train   |   ('microF1', 'mean') |   ('microF1', 'std') |   ('macroF1', 'mean') |   ('macroF1', 'std') |
 |:--------|----------------------:|---------------------:|----------------------:|---------------------:|